AppliedEnergistics/Applied-Energistics-2/guidebook/example-setups/level-emitter-autostocking.md

 1. If the amount of the desired item in [network storage](../ae2-mechanics/import-export-storage.md) is below the quantity specified in the
    <ItemLink id="level_emitter" />, it will emit a redstone signal.
-2. Upon recieving a redstone signal (and due to the <ItemLink id="crafting_card" /> and being set to not use stocked items), the <ItemLink id="export_bus" /> will request that the network's [autocrafting](../ae2-mechanics/autocrafting.md) craft more of the desired item, then export it.
+2. Upon receiving a redstone signal (and due to the <ItemLink id="crafting_card" /> and being set to not use stocked items), the <ItemLink id="export_bus" /> will request that the network's [autocrafting](../ae2-mechanics/autocrafting.md) craft more of the desired item, then export it.
 3. Upon having an item pushed into it (and not being configured to have anything in its internal inventory), the <ItemLink id="interface" /> will push that item into network storage.